brocaar/chirpstack-network-server/README.md

 [Go](https://golang.org/) environment.
 As all requirements are vendored, there is no need to `go get` these, but make sure vendoring is enabled for your Go environment or that you have Go 1.6+ installed.

+## Run VirtualBox machine with Vagrant

+Another option for the quick start is script in vagrant subdirectory.
+You got Ubuntu based virtual machine with Docker containers and all loraserver components built from source.

 ## Sponsors